Samuel of Bulgaria: Co-rule with Roman

 In 989, Phocas was killed and his followers surrendered, and the following year Basil II reached an agreement with Skleros.
-The Byzantines focused their attention on Bulgaria, and counter-attacked in 991.Stephen of Taron, p.
-198. The Bulgarian army was defeated and Roman was captured while Samuel managed to escape.
+The Byzantines focused their attention on Bulgaria, and counter-attacked in 991.
+The Bulgarian army was defeated and Roman was captured while Samuel managed to escape.
 The Byzantines conquered some areas; in 995, however, the Arabs invaded Asia Minor and Basil II was forced to move many of his troops to combat this new threat.
 Samuel quickly regained the lost lands and advanced south.
 In 996, he defeated the Byzantines in the battle of Thessaloniki.
 During the battle, Thessaloniki's governor, Gregorios, perished and his son Ashot was captured.
 Elated by this success, the Bulgarians continued south.
 They marched through Thessaly, overcame the defensive wall at Thermopylae and entered the Peloponnese, devastating everything on their way.

 As a response, a Byzantine army under Nikephorus Uranos was sent after the Bulgarians, who returned north to meet it.
 The two armies met near the flooded river of Spercheios.
 The Byzantines found a place to ford, and on the night of 19 July 996 they surprised the unprepared Bulgarian army and routed it in the battle of Spercheios.
 Samuel's arm was wounded and he barely escaped captivity; he and his son allegedly feigned death.
 After nightfall they headed for Bulgaria and walked 400 km home.
 Research of Samuel's grave suggests that the bone in his arm healed at an angle of 140° but remained crippled.